NCHS-CS/nchs-cs.github.io/idp/final-project/handouts/index.md

 ---
 layout: default
-title: "Intermediate Data Programming"
+title: "IDP"
-subtitle: "Final Project Deliverables"
+nav_order: 30
 ---

 ![Final Project](/static/idp_final_project.png)

+# Intermediate Data Programming

 Embark on a journey where you'll harness your data programming prowess to transform raw data into compelling narratives. ***Your mission***: select a dataset that intrigues you, meticulously organize and analyze it, and craft insightful visualizations that tell its story.
 This project culminates in a presentation where you'll showcase your findings, demonstrating the powerful insights that effective data programming can unveil.